Robert Buckland: Parliamentary career

+First term as MP (2010–2015)

+Buckland was elected to Parliament as MP for South Swindon at the 2010 general election with 41.8% of the vote and a majority of 3,544.

 In 2010, Buckland was elected to the Justice Select Committee.
-In 2012, Buckland along with fellow Tory MP Stuart Andrew, called for prisoners' mobile phones to be destroyed or sold to raise money for victims' charities, saying that mobiles in prison were a "menace" and that selling them would provide a service to the country, as it costs £20,000 a year to store criminals' phones.
+In 2012, along with fellow Tory MP Stuart Andrew, he called for prisoners' mobile phones to be destroyed or sold to raise money for victims' charities, saying that mobiles in prison were a "menace" and that selling them would provide a service to the country, as it costs £20,000 a year to store criminals' phones.
 They were both supported by Parliamentary Under-Secretary of State for Legal Aid and Legal Services Jeremy Wright and Shadow Secretary of State for Justice Sadiq Khan.
-He chaired the All Party Group on Autism from 2011 to 2014 and was an officer of the all-party group on Speech, Language and Communication.

-On 4 December 2012, Buckland was elected Joint Secretary of the influential 1922 Backbench Committee.
+On 4 December 2012, Buckland was elected Joint Secretary of the 1922 Backbench Committee.
 He was also Chair of the Conservative Human Rights Commission from 2011 to 2014.
 He sat on the Standards Committee and the Privileges Committee from 2012 to 2014.
 He also served on the Joint Committee on Human Rights from 2013 to 2014 and the Joint Committee on Privacy and Superinjunctions which was convened from 2011 to 2012.

 On 15 July 2014, Buckland was appointed Solicitor General for England and Wales, replacing Oliver Heald as part of a wide-ranging Government reshuffle.

-As Solicitor General, Buckland took the Serious Crime Bill 2014 (now the Serious Crime Act 2015) through its Commons stages in Bill Committee.
-The Bill contained provisions that, amongst other things, updated the criminal law of child neglect and introduced a criminal offence of coercive control of people within close relationships in a domestic context.
-As a backbencher, he had campaigned on these issues.
-In 2015, he worked with Home Office Minister James Brokenshire to take the Immigration Bill through its Commons stages.
-In 2016, he successfully helped to take the Investigatory Powers Bill through its Commons stages.